cid-doc/cid-doc.github.io/README.md

 | -h, --help    | Show the help and exit    |

 ### cid and cid-gtk <a name="cid_cid-gtk" />
-The `cid` (CLI) and the `cid-gtk` (GUI) are the tools that contain the main functions of the program.
-Both have the same set of features, which will be explored below:
+The **cid-gtk** (_GUI_) is the tool that contains the main features of the program.
+Through it you can insert your Linux computer in an AD domain and later manage a series of functions in the system, within this context.

+The **cid** is the _CLI_ alternative to cid-gtk, and can be used to run all the features of the graphical tool on the command line or in bash scripts.
+Use the `man cid` command to access the complete manual for that utility.

+The features available in these two tools are described in the following sections:

 #### Join the domain <a name="join" />

 #### Remove from domain <a name="leave" />